ipfs-inactive/docs/content/guides/concepts/dht.md

 # The DHT of IPFS

-In IPFS Kademlia's DHT, keys are not hashes but [multihashes](https://multiformats.io/multihash/): a generalization of the cryptographic hashes containing also information about which hashing function was used, and the length of the hash in bits.
+In IPFS Kademlia's DHT, keys are SHA256 hashes.
 [PeerIDs](https://docs.libp2p.io/concepts/peer-id/) are those of [libp2p](https://libp2p.io/), the networking library used by IPFS.

-We use a DHT to lookup two types of objects (both represented by a multihash):
+We use a DHT to lookup two types of objects (both represented by a SHA256):
 - [Content IDs](https://docs.ipfs.io/guides/concepts/cid/) of the data added to IPFS.
 A lookup of this value will give the peerIDs of the peers having this immutable content
 - [IPNS records](https://docs.ipfs.io/guides/concepts/ipns/).
 A lookup will give the last Content ID associated with this IPNS address, enabling routing mutable content

 Consequently, IPFS's DHT is one of the way of mutable and immutable [Content Routing](https://docs.libp2p.io/concepts/content-routing/).
 It's currently the only one [implemented](https://libp2p.io/implementations/#peer-routing).

+Per specification, the default bucket size k is 20 : each of the 255 lists of peers contain at most 20 peers.
 **(what is m and k for IPFS?
 Does it depends on specs? implementation? )**